-Consolidated Group
+Consolidated 2017 A\$ - - ted Group

-2016 A\$ 2015 A\$
+2016 A\$

 a.
 The components of tax expense comprise:

 Current tax - -

 Deferred tax - -

 Income tax reported in statement of comprehensive income - -

 b.
 The prima facie tax benefit on loss from ordinary activities before income tax is reconciled to the income tax as follows: